 Fram Farmers’ Pig Group is perhaps the ultimate example of Farmer Co-operation.
 Over the years it has helped Farm Businesses avoid the high input costs which many other producers incurred.
 Biannually it secures a 2 year raw material plus contract with a feed manufacturer and then waits until it feels the time is right to lock in the raw materials.
 It employs its own nutritionist and was the driving force behind the Fram Farmers’ Veterinary and Medicine department.

 The Pig Group, formed over 18 years ago, maintains its focus on wanting Independent advice, controlling their costs, maximising margins, and being certain of exactly what goes into their rations.
 They have been able to draw on, and contribute to, the vast pool of industry knowledge which exists within the co-operative.

-Co-ordinated by Gary Pleasance who is based at the Fram Farmers office, the Group decided to Pool purchase its main commodities using the skills of Tim Styles (Purchasing & Grain Marketing Manager of Fram Farmers) to manage the Straights book.
+Co-ordinated by Gary Pleasance who is based at the Fram Farmers office, the Group decided to Pool purchase its main commodities using the skills of Tim Styles (Chief Operating Officer of Fram Farmers) to manage the Straights book.
 This has allowed members to benefit from industry knowledge making the buying decisions, leaving them to concentrate on Pig Production.

 The Feed Group represents producers managing in excess of 15,000 sows.
 The membership includes some of the more forward thinking pig producers in East Anglia.

 The majority of the Pig Group’s Members are out door units and are situated on the light land in Suffolk and Norfolk.

 The Pig Feed Group has a huge economic advantage over any individual producer when it comes to buying feed, so they can buy better and that helps them to remain independent.